UPPS No. 04.01.01

 Examples of confidential information include: student education records as defined under FERPA, personally-identifiable medical records, passport information, crime victim information, library transactions (e.g., circulation records), court sealed records, and access control credentials (e.g., PINs and passwords).
 Confidential information also includes any of the following when combined with other personally-identifying information: social security number, driver license number, date of birth, payment cardholder information, or financial account information.

 Confidential information must not be disclosed to the public under any circumstances other than those specifically authorized by law.
-Any such disclosure should be immediately reported to IT Security for incident mitigation and investigation.
+Any such disclosure should be immediately reported to Information Security for incident mitigation and investigation.
 Requests for such information received from persons with a questionable need to know should be directed to the TSUS associate general counsel.

 - Because of the harm that can result from improper disclosure, sensitive and confidential university information shall be afforded the following special protections by owners, custodians, and users: